-Anchorage Car Accident Attorneys
+Anchorage Car Accident Lawyers

 If you were injured or if your loved one was killed in an automobile collision, you do not have to suffer the consequences on your own.
 At Farnsworth & Vance, our Anchorage car accident attorneys can help you fight for justice and the fair compensation you are owed.
 We have helped many clients secure favorable settlements, allowing them the ability to pay for critical medical care, make up for lost wages, and move forward with their lives.

 Establishing Liability for Auto Accident Injuries & Other Damages

 Most car accidents are the result of negligent or wrongful actions.
 In fact, distracted driving and drunk driving are two of the leading causes of car accidents, including fatal car accidents, in the United States.
 When another driver causes an accident that leaves you injured, you have the right to pursue compensation from that driver’s auto insurance provider.

 You may be able to seek compensation in a personal injury claim if you were injured in a car accident caused by any of the following:

 - Another motorist driving while distracted or texting while driving